everestial/TestSwitchErrors/README.md

 ## 03 - Set (B) : Phase extension for HAPLOTYPE file with 25 samples

 The SetA data only had 10 samples.
 Here we take 25 samples to see how it affects haplotype phasing.
 The process for running haplotype phaseExtension on samples from `SetB` is typically the same as above except the sample names.

-This tutorial includes a `BASH SHELL` script file "PhaseExtenderOnForLoop_SetB.sh" which covers all the steps from phasing, merging each phased samples, to extracting phased haplotype for sample ***"NA12891"**.
+[Script file](Scripts/PhaseExtenderOnForLoop_SetB.sh) which covers all the steps from phasing, merging each phased samples, to extracting phased haplotype for sample ***"NA12891"**.

 ```bash
 # simply run